 Efficacy of an empowerment-based, group-delivered HIV prevention intervention for young transgender women: The Project LifeSkills randomized clinical trial

-This trial is the first to date to demonstrate evidence of efficacy for a behavioral intervention to reduce sexual risk in young transgender women (aged 16-29 years).
+This trial is the first to-date to demonstrate evidence of efficacy for a behavioural intervention to reduce sexual risk in young transgender women (aged 16-29 years)..